Breath

 The work is activated when someone enters the space, turning the PIR motion sensor 'on'.
 This 'on' input is sent to the Arduino and a digital signal is sent to Processing via Arduino Firmata.
 This causes two reactions simultaneously.
 When the 'on' signal is sent to the powerswitch tail, the fan turns on and blows into the fabric.
 At the same time an animation projects on the fabric.

 One of our hardest challenges after figuring out the basic circuitry and functionality of the hardware and software was transferring all the wires and sensors onto the small surface in the back of the room.
 A narrow, wooden panel on the ceiling connected and held our breadboard, arduino, mac mini, powerswitch tail, extension cords, and HDMI cord together.
-Our response to this challenge was to consolidate space through very controlled and organized wire management systems, securing them together with zip-ties, etc.
+Our response to this challenge was to consolidate space through very controlled and organized wire management systems, securing them together, etc.